dewolfe001/card2website/README.md

 ## Folder Structure
 - `index.php` – landing page with upload form
 - `upload.php` – processes uploads and saves metadata
-- `preview.php` – displays uploaded card and extracted text
+- `preview.php` – displays uploaded card and lets you edit extracted text
-- `generate.php` – creates a simple HTML site from OCR data
+- `generate.php` – creates a simple HTML site from the reviewed text
 - `view_site.php` – preview of generated site with download link
 - `download.php` – download the generated HTML file
 - `uploads/` – uploaded images (ignored in Git)
 - `generated_sites/` – generated HTML output (ignored in Git)

+Users can review the extracted text on the preview page, make corrections, and generate the site from their edited version.
+The edits are stored in the new `ocr_edits` table.

 This is an early scaffold; more features will be implemented following the PRD.